-This is a much simpler and less daunting approach to risk assessment and will encourage the practice amongst small businesses, because:
+This is a much simpler and less daunting approach to a cybersecurity risk assessment and will encourage the practice amongst small businesses, because:

 - tweak the parameters based on its risk appetite, e.g. two controls types vs. three required to mitigate risk down one level